BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Methodology

 \subsection{Attack design}

-Designing multi target backdoor attack is way more challenging than single taregt attack for graph classification.
-Traditional single target attacks use subgraph replacement as trigger which distorts the characteristic of the original clean graphs, which may effect the clean accuracy and increase the risk of interference of the triggers if multiple triggers are implanted into the dataset.
-In this section, we present a comprehensive injection based attack design to implement the multi target backdoor attack for graph classification where \(m\) subgraph triggers are injected into the original graphs, with each trigger associated with a different target class.
+Designing multi-targeted backdoor attack is dramatically more challenging than single-targeted attack for graph classification.
+The state-of-the-art GNN backdoor attacks use subgraph replacement as trigger design to distort the characteristics of the original clean graphs, which may affect the clean accuracy and lead to the higher risk of classification interference provided with multiple triggers.
+In this section, we present a comprehensive attack design of \texttt{BadImplant} to implement the multi-targeted backdoor attack for graph classification where independent \(m\) subgraph triggers are injected into the original graphs, with each trigger associated with a specific target class.

-\(m\) distinct triggers are generated using the Erdos Reyni method which takes the trigger size and trigger edge density as input and produces a pattern output for the subgraph.
+\(m\) distinct triggers are generated using the Erdos Reyni method which takes the trigger size and trigger edge density as input values and produces a pattern output for the subgraph.
 The process can be formally described as: